 It’s cool, but not great for vegetarians.
 I am a huge fan of the new wave of gourmet food courts that are popping up around Europe.
 When I read about the TimeOut Market in my inflight magazine, I couldn’t wait to check it out.
 The cavernous food hall is a collection of carefully curated restaurants from around Lisbon.

-Unfortunately, as is typical with Portuguese cuisine, the selection is very meat- and fish-heavy.
+Unfortunately, the choices do little to represent the cuisine of vegetarian and vegan Lisbon. as is typical with Portuguese cuisine, the selection is very meat- and fish-heavy.
 There’s very little in the TimeOut Market to excite or entice a hungry vegetarian or vegan.